Mahlti/pdsnd_github/README.md

 •	Gender
 •	Birth Year

+### Libraries in python
+Though there are a number of ways you can go about tackling this project.
+NumPy and pandas libraries are used in this scrip, as well as time and datatime modules.

 ### Statistics computed
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information: